THE PUBLISHING EVENT NINE YEARS IN THE MAKING

 "The New York Stories is an ambitious work, seeking no less than to illustrate the collective lives of small towns.
 Tanzer's large-scale vision brings this goal into focus, but it's his quick prose that keeps readers moving through each story with satisfaction and ease.
 If you're interested in the dark and dirty cycles of America's small towns, pick up this book." --Necessary Fiction

 The electronic version of this book is being offered for free download to increase readership, although you're encouraged to make a voluntary payment through Paypal.
-(Because of the many illustrations found within, this ebook is only offered as a PDF, not in EPUB or Kindle forms.)
 To start the process, choose one of the options below:

 Make a voluntary payment then download the ebook